The Clear Edge

 Pre-documentation compresses the timeline, but certain elements can’t be rushed.
 Here’s what you must maintain while accelerating.

 If you try to document everything perfectly, you’ll get stuck in scope creep.
-You’ll rewrite sections five times.
-You’ll miss your hiring timeline.
+You’ll end up rewriting sections five times and missing your hiring timeline.

-Even with outcome-based job descriptions and systematic interviews, you might hire the wrong person.
-It happens.
-Someone interviews well but can’t deliver.
+Even with outcome-based job descriptions and systematic interviews, you can still end up hiring the wrong person.
+It happens when someone interviews well but ultimately can’t deliver in the role.

-Manage this: Build a 90-day review into the offer.
-“We’ll assess outcome achievement at 90 days.
+• Build a 90-day review into the offer: “We’ll assess outcome achievement at 90 days.
 If you’re hitting metrics, we continue.
 If not, we part ways.”

-Also: Hire for a 30-day trial first.
-“Let’s do 30 days part-time to validate fit, then move to full-time if working well.”
+• Hire for a 30-day trial first: “Let’s do 30 days part-time to validate fit, then move to full-time if it’s working well.”

-Reduces the risk of a 6‑month commitment to the wrong person.
+• Use this 30-day trial to reduce the risk of locking yourself into a 6‑month commitment with the wrong person.

-Some operators get paralyzed in documentation.
-“Just need to document one more thing...”
-Then they never hire.
-They use documentation as an excuse to avoid delegation risk.
+Some operators get paralyzed in documentation, telling themselves, “I just need to document one more thing...” and then never actually hire.
+They end up using documentation as an excuse to avoid the risk of delegation.

-Manage this: Set a hard deadline.
-“I’m posting the job description week 3, regardless of whether the documentation feels perfect.”
+• Set a hard deadline for yourself: “I’m posting the job description in week 3, regardless of whether the documentation feels perfect.”

 Don’t Compress Quality Standards